Home of the Sewalot Site

 One of the prettiest of all the Muller toy sewing machines was the Model No 6.

-Nickel/silver plated cast iron and gold decoration make this beauty stand out.
-A strange fact with some of the Muller No 6 models is that they sewed back to front not front to back!
-There were at least four different models including a later model walking foot.
+There were at least three different models including a later model walking foot.
 The later design was to help the work feed through with a walking foot but it made little difference.
 The unusual feeding of the fabric towards the operator rather than away was never explained.

 By the outbreak of the Great War in 1914 the Muller No 6 was no more.